 Wondering how to travel with a puppy?
 For maximum puppy comfort, make sure you pack everything your new dog may need on his long trip.
 As part of your puppy's travel bag, food, water, bowls, a collar, and a leash are the basics for the journey.
 Along with these items, you may want to include your puppy's favorite blanket to keep him calm and cozy, some toys to distract him, treats for good behavior, a doggy first aid kit, and some grooming supplies.

-It's important that your puppy is secured for a car journey.
-If he's free to roam the car, you might become distracted, increasing risk of accident; meanwhile, if you stomp on the brakes or swerve suddenly, you risk injury up to breaking the dog's neck.
-A crate-trained puppy will feel most comfortable and secure if crated for the duration of the ride.
-Ensure he's got a blanket in there and has appropriate access to water.
-If your puppy isn't crate-trained, he'll probably be more comfy secured with a specialized doggy car harness.
+When you're transporting a puppy in a car, it's important that your puppy is restrained for a car journey to ensure his own safety as well as that of the driver and other passengers.
+If he's free to roam about the car, you might become distracted, increasing the risk of an accident.
+And if you stomp on the brakes or swerve suddenly, you risk injuring your dog.
+A crate-trained puppy will ride safely and securely inside his carrier for the duration of the ride.
+Add a soft blanket and his favorite toy for snuggling en route.